Wind speed inference from environmental flow-structure interactions: Physical Model

 We model the deflection of the structure following Hooke's Law:

-where $F_E$ is the elastic restoring force, $\kappa$ is the elastic constant, and $\delta$ is the deflection.
-A balance of fluid dynamic and structural forces implies a relationship between the incident flow speed and the structure deformation:
+where $F_E$ is the elastic restoring force, $\kappa$ is the elastic constant, and $\delta$ is the deflection of the free end of the cantilever.
+This model is applicable for small deflections under point loads or distributed loads, with differences in the configuration of loading captured in the form of the constant of proportionality.
+For a cantilever of constant cross section subject to a uniformly distributed load, the relationship between force per unit length, $f$, and the tip deflection given by Euler-Bernoulli beam theory follows:

+where $E$ is the Young's modulus of the material, $I$ is the area moment of inertia, and $L$ is the length of the beam.
+In this case, the elastic constant is related to the geometric and material properties of the cantilever.
+The total force on the beam is equal to $fL$, and the elastic constant as defined in equation \ref{eq:hooke} is $\kappa = \frac{8EI}{L^3}$.

+A balance of the forces in equations \ref{eq:F_D} and \ref{eq:hooke} above gives a relationship between the incident flow speed and the structure deformation:

-Furthermore, assuming that $\rho$, $\kappa$ and $A$ remain constant under the conditions of interest, the wind speed normalized by a reference condition characterized by $U_0$ and $\delta_0$ is given by:
+Furthermore, assuming that $\rho$, $\kappa$ and $A$ remain constant under the conditions of interest, the wind speed normalized by a non-zero reference condition characterized by $U_0$ and $\delta_0$ is given by:

 The normalized wind speed given in equation \ref{eq:ratio} is independent of the material properties of the structure, and the dimensional wind speed can be recovered given only a measurement of $\delta$ and the reference condition ($U_0$, $\delta_0$).
-Alternatively, measurements of the normalized wind speed are sufficient to describe the shape of the probability density function of the dimensional wind speed, as quantified by the Weibull shape factor, $k$.
-The maximum likelihood method is commonly used to determine the Weibull distribution parameters \citep{Seguro2000ModernAnalysis}, with $k$ estimated by iteratively solving the implicit equation:
+In the measurements described below, we examine the regime of validity of the model in equation \ref{eq:ratio}.